MilkyGreen/MilkyGreen/README.md

 - ⚡ Fun fact: ...
 -->

 - Familiar with Java.
-- Used Go,C,JS.
+Used: Go, C, JS.
 - Interested in: distributed system,algorithm,blockchain,compiler and interpreter.
 - Learning new stuff everyday(almost)